 Making It Work

-I’M ONE of the fortunate Americans with a pension.
+I’M ONE OF THE LUCKY Americans with a pension.
 I know firsthand the sense of financial security that comes with steady monthly income.

 Others don’t have it so easy.
 I worry a great deal about the majority of Americans—including my four children—who have no pension, and instead will rely on Social Security and their investments for their retirement income.
 My fear: Even if these folks are saving regularly, they don’t really understand how to invest or how to manage their nest egg once retired.